kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

   Derived derived{100};	// int Base constructor
   						// int Derived constructor
   ```

+  > As you can see from this example, you have complete control as to which base class constructors to invoke from your derived class constructors.

 ## Copy/Move Constructors and Operator `=` with Derived Classes

-* Copy/move constructors and overloaded operator `=`
+* Copy/move constructors and overloaded operator `=` (i.e., copy assignment operator):
-  * Not inherited from the base class
+  * Not automtically inherited from the base class
   * You may not need to provide your own
     * Compiler-provided versions may be just fine
   * We can explicitly invoke the base class versions from the derived class